 Calculate how much food to buy and figure out how long each meal will take to prepare.
 Some parts of a meal may take longer to cook than others, so you’ll have to plan ahead to make sure everything gets done on time.
 Short on oven space?
-Fire up the grill, as in the Ham Glaze recipe on p.
-51.
+Fire up the grill, and try our recipe for Glazed Ham on the Grill.

 2. Keep it simple.